dsvolk/dsvolk/README.md

 ## Denis Volk, PhD
-AI Safety Researcher - Independent | PhD in Mathematics | h-index 9
+Applied Scientist | PhD in Mathematics, h-index 9

 Technical professional with a PhD in Mathematics, [7 years in academic research](#-academic-experience-selected) and [11 years in industry](#-industry-experience-selected), spanning software engineering, data science, data engineering, machine learning, and AI.